DNNCommunity/DNNDocs/content/administrators/search/add-group-of-synonyms/index.md

-4. In Synonyms, enter words or phrases that are synonyms of each other.
+4. In **Synonyms**, enter words or phrases that are synonyms of each other.

     You can insert a comma or press Enter to separate words or phrases.